-Just Engaged?
-Want Some Great Images to Celebrate?
+Just Got Engaged?
+Engagement Shoots Are a Great Way to Celebrate?

 Did you know, you will probably spend more time with your photographer on your wedding day than with anybody else?
 Well, apart from your spouse of course!